 Federal, State, and Local Government Transportation-Related Revenues and Expenditures, Fiscal Year

 Government transportation revenues consist of money collected by governments from transportation user charges and taxes to finance transportation programs.
 The following types of receipts are excluded: 1) revenues collected from users of the transportation system that are directed to the general fund and used for nontransportation purposes, 2) nontransportation general fund revenues that are used to finance transportation programs and 3) proceeds from borrowing.

-KEY: R = revised
+KEY: R = revised.

-U.S. Department of Transportation, Bureau of Transportation Statistics, Government Transportation Financial Statistics 2018 available at https://www.bts.gov/topics/transportation-and-economy/government-transpo... as of Jun.
-8, 2018.
+U.S. Department of Transportation, Bureau of Transportation Statistics, Government Transportation Financial Statistics 2019 available at https://www.bts.gov/browse-statistical-products-and-data/government-tran... as of Oct.
+30, 2019.